 (Redirected from Minor League)

-Originally, a minor league was a seperate entity with a pennant race of its own.
+Originally, a minor league was a separate entity with a pennant race of its own.
 The clubs would try to develop talent, either by signing new players or buying players from lower levels.
 The team could then hold the player to win more pennants (see Lefty Grove) or sell to the majors or another minor league club to turn a profit.
 Now the minor leagues are part of the major league franchise itself, with six steps from Rookie to the majors.
 Those teams are either fully owned by the major league parent club, or are provided players and staff by the club through a working agreement which runs for a set number of years.
 In either case, their operations are largely subsidized by the parent club.
 There are sometimes a few unaffiliated teams in the minor leagues, who either independently sign players, or receive them on loan from a number of organizations.

 - Michael Clair: "How do Minor League teams pick their names?
 Meet the company behind the revolution", "Cut 4", mlb.com, January 26, 2017.